 Squam's loons are facing multiple co-occurring stressors that are common to loons throughout the state, including climate change, increased recreational activities, increased predator populations, and other threats.
 Contaminant burdens that were higher than on other lakes and elevated rates of lead tackle mortality have, in concert with these other stressors, apparently resulted in disruptions to loon survival, breeding success, and social structure.
-Productivity improved has improved to an extent each of the past two years; and, in 2019, 4 chicks hatched and survived on Squam.
-However, productivity on Squam remains well below historic levels.
+Productivity improved over the previous several years in 2018, with 6 chicks hatched and three that survived.
+While this is an improvement, productivity on Squam remains well below historic levels.